Honorary title (academic): Honorary lecturer and reader

-Visiting Appointments
+Visiting appointments

 This is often confused with honorary academic titles.
 A visiting professor or reader or senior lecturer or lecturer is someone who has taken time off their primary institution of employment to visit and collaborate with staff from another university.
-Hence, the visiting appointment is usually for a short period of time, ranging from 3 months up to 1 year.
+Hence, the visiting appointment is usually for a short period of time, ranging from three months up to a year.
 This is not the same as an honorary appointment held in UK universities.

-However, in Germany, visiting lecturers and private lecturers can be conferred the titles of "Honorarprofessor" or "Außerplanmäßiger Professor" respectively after several semesters of successful teaching.
+However, in Germany, visiting lecturers and private lecturers can be conferred the titles of Honorarprofessor or Außerplanmäßiger professor respectively after several semesters of successful teaching.

 Benefits

-In addition to the honor and recognition, an honorary title sometimes permits non-employees to enjoy the privileges available to regular staff members, such as access to facilities and libraries, temporary stay in university housing, entitlement to a university business card, an email account, and to receive a parking permit.
+In addition to the honour and recognition, an honorary title sometimes permits non-employees to enjoy the privileges available to regular staff members, such as access to facilities and libraries, temporary stay in university housing, entitlement to a university business card, an email account, and to receive a parking permit.